Evolve (video game): Design

 Evolve features a Cthulhu-inspired artstyle.
 As a result, much of the wildlife were intentionally designed to feature tentacles.
 Robb had previously drawn a lot of esoteric monster designs but the publisher, THQ at the time, thought that while the designs looked unique, they would not benefit the game.
 The team then began developing "marketing monsters" with a more stereotypical design.
 The original Goliath was based on a lobster, but changed to "a hybrid between King Kong and Godzilla", according to Evolves producer, Robb.
 Anthropological design features were later added to Goliath's design to make the players feel more connected to the Monsters, especially when they are killed in the game.
 For the second monster, Kraken, the team wanted to create an electricity-based creature and looked at marine creatures, such as eels, for inspiration.
 The third monster, Wraith, was inspired by sirens.
 The team noted that the key feature of this monster was its abduction ability, which the design team felt would capture the tense and exciting moments of classic monster movies.
 The team had designed more than three monsters, but many of them were dropped due to technical issues with Evolves artificial intelligence system, abilities that were deemed to be too powerful, and animation problems.

-Jason Graves is the composer for the game.
+Jason Graves is a co-composer for the game.

 Evolves soundtrack was composed by Jason Graves and Lustmord.
 Graves composed the Monsters' soundtracks, while Lustmord composed the Hunters' soundtracks.
 According to Graves, much of the music was inspired by the Aliens vs. Predator series.
 Graves stated that he intentionally chose not to use an orchestra-based style for the music, instead, Graves used synthesizers to create sounds that he described as "odd".
 According to Graves, Evolves soundtrack has "evolved" as the game development progressed, and that it had shifted to become more electronic and synth-based.
 The Hunters' soundtracks are more futuristic and synth-sounding, while the Monsters' soundtracks are more drum-intense and distorting.